hilton/hilton.github.com/presentations/naming-guidelines.md

 _Refactoring._ Replace ‘get’ with a verb that describes the side-effect.

-_Example violations._ `getMethodBodies` populates the method bodies but doesn’t return them
+_Example violations._ `getMethodBodies` populates the method bodies but doesn’t return them.

 _References:_ \[[3](#references)\]